monitoringartist/dockbix-xxl/README.md

 Security issues
 ===============

-Our zabbix Docker images are security scanned regularly.
+Our Docker images are security scanned regularly.
 All detected vulnerabilities are fixed*:

 - Critical vulnerabilities - within 72 hours of notification
 - Major vulnerabilities - within 7 days of notification